include07/SegmaVisionProInference/docs/index.md

 # SegmaVisionPro Documentation

-Welcome to SegmaVisionPro, a comprehensive computer vision platform for training and deploying advanced AI models.
+Welcome to SegmaVisionPro, a comprehensive computer vision platform for training and deploying advanced AI models for the indusry.

 ## Overview